chrishsu2011/AP-foundation-model-v2/README.md

 # Question

-Can biophysical parameters and governing equations be recovered from the embeddings of a foundation model trained entirely on synthetic Hodgkin–Huxley waveforms?
+Can self-supervised foundation models trained on action potential waveforms learn interpretable representations of ionic mechanisms?
+Specifically, can their embeddings be used to recover biophysical parameters and relationships between ionic variables, such as potassium and sodium conductances?